Ficool

 "You alright?"
 Phill asked.

 "I will be," Mark said.
 "My father hit harder.
-He had a hammer in his hand at the time, but that still counts."
+He had a hammer in his hand at the time, though."

 Phill snorted despite himself.

 "Go back to your forge," he said.
 "The village will be quieter in a while.
 Or louder.
-I do not know.
+I don't know.
 Either way, you have done enough for one night."

 Mark nodded.